25nt16/PS3/modules/02_sectionloop.md

-MODULE 2 — Section Summaries
+MODULE 2 — Section Loop

 Purpose:
 Summarize each section of the paper according to the user’s preferences.